hackclub/hackclub/workshops/cringe_101/README.md

 ### Set Up Your Document:

-This isn’t 100% necessary for the code to run (it will still totally do so), but it tells the webpage some key facts that make it run without any hitches.
+This isn't 100% necessary for the code to run (it will still totally do so), but it tells the webpage some key facts that make it run without any hitches.

 ```html